Where will the next four years take you?

 All are welcome here.
 Our inclusive Catholic, Marianist tradition embraces community.

-With more than 8,200 full-time undergraduates, a 16:1 student-faculty ratio, and an average class size of 27, we are constantly interactive and inspired by one another.
+With more than 8,200 undergraduates, a 15:1 student-faculty ratio, and an average class size of 26, we are constantly interactive and inspired by one another.

 Our Division I athletics offer thrills for both athletes and fans.